andyrj/hyperapp-webpack-hmr/readme.md

 ## Usage

-Start by loading persist in `plugins`
+Start by loading hmr in mixins

 ```jsx
 /* myApp.jsx */